lordofscripts/go-carousel/docs/README.md

 # Go Carousel

-A desktop wallpaper carousel for the Linux desktop.
+A desktop wallpaper carousel for Linux & Windows desktops.
 Schedule your favorite wallpapers with ease and work with enjoyment (almost) regardless of your desktop manager.